aa-sharma/micro_hydro_bc_III/README.md

 ## System
-As defined in Part II, we are working with the following topology where VL_main is the external grid, and VL_Hydro is the micro-hydro generator:
+As defined in Part II, we are working with the following topology where VL_main (12.47kV) is the external grid, and VL_Hydro (0.48kV) is the micro-hydro generator (100kW):

 #### Network Area Diagram